 No one is more key to the success of a restaurant than its chef.
 The flair and skill of this person affects everyone else who works there, as well as the customer.
 We want to reward a chef who has shown inspiration and a desire to mould a restaurant in their form.
 We are looking beyond mere cooking skills to a person who can add that extra ingredient to creates a staggering menu and take a restaurant to the next level.

-This is a new category for the YEP Oliver Awards this year and has been created to reflect the growing importance of restaurants which lie beyond the border of Leeds.
+The category has been created to reflect the growing importance of restaurants which lie beyond the border of Leeds.
 Every year we receive dozens of calls for us to open up the awards to a wider audience and while our focus remains on Leeds, we are proud to recognise quality whatever its setting.

 We don’t necessarily want to see highly-polished silver and starched white tablecloths, because that is not always the way of fine dining these days.
 The very best can be found in many and unexpected formats, but in this category we are looking for one quality – a venue that aspires to excellence in everything it does.
 We want this winner to strive for the best in surroundings, service, cuisine and presentation.